-Oleg Kudryavtsev [Roskov Univ, from Jun 2018 until Aug 2018] Céline Labart [Univ de Savoie] Jérôme Lelong [ENSIMAG, HDR] Antonino Zanette [University of Udine, HDR]
+Antonino Zanette [University of Udine, HDR] Ahmed Kebaier [Univ Paris-Nord] Céline Labart [Univ de Savoie] Jérôme Lelong [ENSIMAG, HDR]

 2. Overall Objectives

 2.1.
 Overall Objectives

 The Inria project team MathRisk team was created in 2013.
 It is the follow-up of the MathFi project team founded in 2000.
 MathFi was focused on financial mathematics, in particular on computational methods for pricing and hedging increasingly complex financial products.
 The 2007 global financial crisis and its "aftermath crisis" has abruptly highlighted the critical importance of a better understanding and management of risk.
 The project MathRisk has been reoriented towards mathematical handling of risk, and addresses broad research topics embracing risk measurement and risk management, modeling and optimization in quantitative finance, but also in other related domains where risk control is paramount.
 The project team MathRisk aims both at producing mathematical tools and models in these domains, and developing collaborations with various institutions involved in risk control.
 Quantitative finance remains for the project an important source of mathematical problems and applications.
 Indeed, the pressure of new legislation leads to a massive reorientation of research priorities, and the interest of analysts shifted to risk control preoccupation.